jstnceronio/sorry-for-that/README.md

 Reads text from image using OCR then sends it to the OpenAI API.

-Name originating from math tutor constantly proclaiming that he's "sorry for that"
+Name inspired by our math tutor